How to Make a Homemade Renaissance Outfit on a Budget

 Which of these activities is your favorite?

-Fun Activities For Kids to do at a Renaissance Faire
+Fun Activities For Kids to Do at a Renaissance Fair

 - Rope climbing

 - Throwing knives

 - Tossing frogs